Behind the Scenes

 “Having lived through multiple wars in Lebanon, my family and I have been displaced repeatedly.
 If it weren't for the warm and welcoming homes of distant strangers, my family’s fate would have been fraught with tragedy.

 It’s 1982, and I’m sitting upright, cross-legged, with a sketch pad and pencil on my lap.
 Complete darkness around me; my family members propped against each other.
 Cold, concrete walls.
 The hopeful waiting has now turned into a heavy reality--we aren’t sleeping in our beds tonight.

 Days and nights pass.
 Our underground bunker becomes our security as battles rage over our heads.
-On one of those many, nondescript nights of waiting, I sit up in the darkness and I begin sketching--blindly pressing pencil to paper.
-I visualize images and then I sketch them.
-Only when the light of day allows a glimpse, do I discover what I had created.
+On one of those nondescript nights of waiting, I sit up in the darkness and begin sketching--blindly pressing pencil to paper.
+I visualize images, and then I sketch them.
+I discovered what I created only when the light of day allows a glimpse.
 These images, my morning discoveries, became a peaceful escape."

 With this body of work, I intend to provoke empathy toward refugee children.
-It is my desire that those who are afforded better opportunities can reach out, and through donations in support of education, help to elevate a child out of the cycle of poverty and exploration.
+I desire that those afforded better opportunities can reach out and help elevate a child out of the cycle of poverty and exploration.

-I have always dreamt of creating a more peaceful world in which we collaborate, empathize, and uplift.
-Just as the process of painting gave me an escape during my childhood, in 2016 I co-founded and donated my art to the non-profit Education Unbound, to help others escape.
-Let us all pay that feeling forward to underprivileged children so that they, too, can write their stories, complete with joy and boundless opportunities.
+I have always dreamt of creating a more peaceful world where we collaborate, empathize, and uplift.
+Just as the process of painting gave me an escape during my childhood, can we all pay that feeling forward to underprivileged children so that they, too, can write their stories, complete with joy and boundless opportunities?